kaushikb9/kb-hugo/content/posts/ai-and-humans/index.md

 +++
 title = "Scaling AI, with humans" date = 2025-06-29T00:00:00+05:30
-description = "A quadrant model to think about where AI should lead, where humans still shine, and when the combo works best." draft = false
+description = "AI is changing how we work.
+A mental model that helped me focus on what to focus on, what to let go, and what I need to grow into." draft = false
 +++